Facing shortage, British sperm bank tells men: 'Prove your worth'

-LONDON (Reuters) - The head of Britain’s national sperm bank urged men to prove their manhood and help ease a shortage after the center signed up just nine registered donors in the year since its creation.
+LONDON, Sept 1 (Reuters) - The head of Britain’s national sperm bank urged men to prove their manhood and help ease a shortage after the centre signed up just nine registered donors in the year since its creation.

 “If I advertised saying ‘Men, prove your worth, show me how good you are’, then I would get hundreds of donors,” Laura Witjens, the chief executive, told the Guardian newspaper.